Boulevard-Software/nerd/README.md

 ## Support

-A beta version of the project will be available for download in September.
+A beta version of the project will be available for download in the coming months.
 Work is needed on documentation and testing.
 If your interested in getting started before that and you need some help, just reach out and I'll do what I can.
 Demo coming soon.

 [Github Issues Tracking](https://github.com/webanet-au/nerd/issues) | [Trello](https://trello.com/b/UgDofsbl/nerd) | [Email](http://webanet.com.au)